 As society evolves and adapts, so does the terminology we utilize both in our personal lives and at work.
-There have been fast-growing changes in adopting gender-inclusive terms and language, especially in Western culture.
+There have been fast-growing changes in gender-inclusive terms and language, especially in Western culture, such as in gaming, for example, Words With Friends and other instant online games.
 While far from perfect, the world at large is working towards creating a fairer and more empathetic space for people of all backgrounds, genders, and sexualities.

 When learning about gender inclusivity, understanding its meaning and where the movement came from is a great place to start.
 The difference between gender and sex is often confused but is broadly understood as sex being a biological term, while gender is sociological.
 Sex covers the biological and physiological characteristics of males and females, such as reproductive organs, chromosomes, hormones, and the like.
 Gender refers to the socially acknowledged attributes based on labels of masculinity and femininity, relationships between groups of women and men, and an internal sense of self.
 What someone identifies with is what gender they are - no matter what they were assigned at birth.

 The late 19th and early 20th centuries saw the world take its first steps towards gender equality and the lessening of a purely patriarchal society.
 While women had won the right to vote in several countries by the end of the 19th century, the British Women's Social and Political Union, formed by Emmeline Pankhurst in 1903, created a long-lasting legacy.
 The movement they spearheaded, The Suffragettes, resulted in the Representation of the People Act 1918 which gave the vote to women over the age of 30 who met certain property qualifications.
 Ten years later, women over 21 gained electoral equality with the Representation of the People (Equal Franchise) Act of 1928.
 This action directly inspired the US's path to The 19th Amendment, which guarantees that women throughout the United States have the right to vote on equal terms with men.